preemptive/jsdefender-samples/Angular11/protected/README.md

 5. Run the `npm install` command

 ## Commands
-1. `ng build` to run the build in Dev mode. `ng serve` to run the app in Dev mode.
+1. `npm run build` to run the build in Dev mode. `npm start` to run the app in Dev mode.
-2. `ng build --prod` to run the build in Prod mode. `ng serve --prod` to run the app in Prod mode.
+2. `npm run build --prod` to run the build in Prod mode. `npm start --prod` to run the app in Prod mode.

 ## How It Works